 “In the 1950s, when the drugs we now call ‘antipsychotics’ first came along, psychiatrists recognised that they were toxic substances that happened to have the ability to suppress thoughts and emotions without simply putting people to sleep in the way the old sedatives did” (Joanna Moncrieff, MD 13.
 August 2013; Deniker P. Compr Psychiatry 1960 Apr;1:92-102.).
 Mainstream psychiatry was uncomfortable with the notion that its principle treatment worked by being a neurological toxin and transformed it into a sophisticated, treatment.
 At last the misleading expression “antipsychotics” was chosen.

 Recovery is used in several meanings and has gained attention and has now become mainstream.
 WHO's Mental Health Action Plan 2013-2020 is with emphasis on recovery.
 The Government's Strategy for Good Mental Health (2017-2022) "Mastering Life" is based on WHO's plan and The European Mental Health Action Plan 2013-2020 and.
 EU JOINT ACTION 2016.
+WHO project QualityRights initiative is improving quality, and promoting human rights.
 Both the United States, Canada, New Zealand, Australia, the UK and Ireland are building their national strategies on recovery.
 The Norwegian Mental Health Expansion Plan mentions the needs of the user/patient as a starting point, "mastering one's own life", "successful return to working life" and "entering into a social relationship with family and friends" (Ottar Ness 2015).
 HOD has signalled to be positive.
 There is a long way to go to achieve a paradigm shift away from diagnosis and symptom treatment to the goal of recovery / recovery.

 In Norway, e. g.
 Bjornestad, Jone et al. 2017 and 9 other researchers addressed the recovery perspective with the paper "Antipsychotic Treatment: Experiences of Fully Recoveryed Service Users".
 In collaboration with the NAPHA, 2013, "Recovery-oriented practices - a systematic knowledge-sharing" was launched.
 Illness Management and Recovery (IMR) is evidence-based treatment with good effect for schizophrenia, bipolar disorder and severe depression.
 Open Dialogue was developed in Finland and is being used in several Scandinavian countries (2).
 In Valdres (Norway), the Odin Handbook (Open Dialogues in Network meetings) was developed.
 Drug-free treatment offerings at Åsgard Hospital in Tromsø (UNN) seem to have come a long way (1).